THE FRAMEWORK

 To approach yourself and others with genuine interest rather than judgment.
 Curiosity disrupts the threat-based assumptions we make about each other and creates the conditions for honest conversation.

-Shadow side: Curiosity without humility becomes interrogation — prosecutorial rather than genuinely open.
+Shadow side: Curiosity without humility becomes interrogation.
+The questions turn prosecutorial, asked to corner rather than to understand.

 02